programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 database software stores information in tables -- much like data is displayed in Excel spreadsheets except on a much larger scale.
 Neo4j is also concerned with storing large amounts of data but it is primarily designed to capture the relationship between items of information.
-Therefore, the organizing principle underlying Neo4j is to store information in networks of relationships rather than storing information in tables.
+Therefore, the organizing principle underlying Neo4j is to store information as a network of relationships rather than a table.
 Networks contain nodes and nodes are connected through ties.
 (Nodes are also referred to as "vertices" and ties are referred to as "edges" or links.
 Networks are also frequently referred to as graphs.)

 Databases are designed for dealing with large amounts of data.